Skip to Content

 • Iron-on paper can be expensive.

-• The print aplies a film to the fabric.
+• The print applies a film to the fabric.
 This stiffens the fabric and alters the feel.

-4. How To Print On Fabric at Home With Image Transfer Medium
+4. How To Print With Image Transfer Medium

 There are several different mediums you can use to transfer images.
 I have used Dylon Image Maker but there are other products that work just as well such as Mod Podge Photo Transfer.